kudobuilder/kudo/keps/0029-operator-dependencies.md

     instanceName: # optional, the instance name
 ```

-As you can see, this closely mimics the `kudo install` CLI command [options](https://github.com/kudobuilder/kudo/blob/master/pkg/kudoctl/cmd/install.go#L56) because at the end the later will be executed to install the operator.
-We omit `parameters` and `parameterFile` options at this point as they are discussed in detail [below](#dependencies-parameterization)
+As you can see, this closely mimics the `kudo install` CLI command [options](https://github.com/kudobuilder/kudo/blob/master/pkg/kudoctl/cmd/install.go#L56) because at the end the latter will be executed to install the operator.
+We omit `parameters` and `parameterFile` options at this point as they are discussed in detail [below](#dependencies-parametrization)

 #### Deployment